 Tech talent trove

-One of the reasons to outsource to Latin America is that it boasts an impressive talent pool of over 2.75 million IT specialists.
-These software developers are well-versed in .NET, Java, Ruby, Python, C++, C#, React, and Node.js.
-LATAM developers also excel in mobile development, data analytics, cloud computing, database development, and operating systems.
+One of the reasons to outsource to Latin America is that it boasts an impressive talent pool of over 2+ million tech specialists.
+On top of that, this pool grows every year with more than 220,000 young engineering graduates from top universities, well-versed in .NET, Java, Ruby, Python, C++, C#, React, and Node.js.

-Developers in Latin America charge up to 53% less than their US counterparts while maintaining high-quality standards.
-Building a team of five AI software engineers will cost you $660,000 in the US in comparison with $306,000 in Latin America—and that’s only salary-wise.
+Developers in Latin America charge up to 49% less than their US counterparts while maintaining high-quality standards.
+Building a team of five AI software engineers will cost you $858,000 in the US, compared with $373,500 in Latin America – and that’s only salary-wise.

 Elite engineer education